 HCPSS Superintendent Michael Martirano has reorganized Central Office in order to promote equity, improve efficiencies, and ensure academic excellence for all students.

 The new organization provides a flatter leadership model that fosters cross and vertical collaboration and opens lines of communication at all levels throughout the school system.
 With a focus on instruction as a birth-through-graduation continuum, the new structure better positions the school system to support schools and communities, improve responsiveness to parents/guardians, and enhance transparency.

 Dr. Michael J. Martirano was named superintendent for the Howard County Public

 School System in July 2018 after serving as interim superintendent since May 2017.
 He considers himself a teacher first and foremost and believes children must be at the center of all decision-making.
 Learn more about the Superintendent →

 Karalee Turner-Little, Deputy Superintendent

-Karalee Turner-Little oversees the Office of the Superintendent and serves as a liaison to the Board of Education, leading systemic processes, grants and policy management.
-Turner-Little has been an educator for 25 years, serving in leadership roles in HCPSS, Montgomery County Public Schools, Md., Winston-Salem/Forsyth County Public Schools, N.C., and Lexington City Public Schools, N.C.
-Recent leadership roles include Coordinator of Systemic Initiatives, Executive Director to the Superintendent, and Assistant Superintendent for Administrative Affairs.
+Karalee Turner-Little oversees the Office of the Superintendent and the Office of Grants, Policy and Strategy, and serves as a liaison to the Board of Education, leading systemic processes, grants and policy management.
+Turner-Little has been an educator for 27 years, serving in leadership roles in HCPSS, Montgomery County Public Schools, Md., Winston-Salem/Forsyth County Public Schools, N.C., and Lexington City Public Schools, N.C.
+Recent leadership roles include Executive Director to the Superintendent and Assistant Superintendent for Administrative Affairs.

 Kevin Gilbert, Director of Diversity, Equity and Inclusion